-The best sort of good part about jealousy is that you can always learn from it.
-But it demands that you keep down the emotion on an ordinary, and not projecting, level.
-All in all, jealousy (and by this feeling also envy) in equestrian sport can be a sign of three things: You do not focus enough on your own journey.
-You do not allow yourself to set up goals, and you forget that most of the time everybody puts in tons of hard work in order to reach their success.
+The best part about jealousy is that you can always learn from it.
+But it requires that you keep the emotion at an ordinary, and not projecting, level.
+All in all, jealousy (and also feeling envy) in equestrian sport can be a sign of three things: You do not focus enough on your own journey.
+You do not allow yourself to set up goals, and you forget that most of the time everybody puts in tons of hard work in order to achieve their success.

 1. Not enough focus on your own journey

 Danish mental coach, Rasmus Bagger, has previously explained these two things to Malgré Tout Media: